 It’s a lot of applications.
 Why is it controversial?

 After its clinical effects were found in 1961 It wasn’t long before reporters, the pharmaceutical industry, and patients with a variety of health care complaints jumped to the news.
 However, as DMSO was broadly accessible as a solvent and industrial chemical (rather than as a restricted drug), patients did not have to acquire a physician’s prescription to find it.
-As a result, many individuals began to dose themselves, often without understanding about the correct dose or possible side-effects.
+As a result, many individuals began to dose themselves, often without understanding the correct dose or possible side-effects.
 As a consequence of the uncontrolled treatments, the FDA was unable to affirm that its experimentation and usage were safe.
 The mainstream medical community became soured, and DMSO was tainted with a bad reputation ever since.

 Another problem with clinical testing is the fact that its main side-effect, garlic-smelling breathtaking double-blind experiments hard because the patients (and physicians ) can always tell who’d been given DMSO and who had the placebo!
 The odour also puts off drug companies, who fear it would be tough to market.
 Without potential profits, drug companies wouldn’t spend countless medical testing required for FDA approval.

 The controversy really began in November 1965, When an Irish woman died of an allergic reaction after taking DMSO together with many other drugs.
 Although the exact cause of death was never determined, the press reported it to be DMSO.
-At roughly the same time laboratory animals that was given doses of DMSO many times greater than could be awarded individuals developed abnormalities in their own eye lenses.
+At roughly the same time laboratory animals that were given doses of DMSO many times greater than could be awarded individuals developed abnormalities in their own eye lenses.
 Two months later the FDA closed all clinical trials of DMSO from the USA, citing the female’s death and the negative findings from animal experiments as the motive.

 Guess who has been using DMSO…or was it only beans for dinner?